MehulChamria/Terraform/Sample-1/README.md

 Terraform script that creates Windows instances in AWS and configures it using ansible.
 To configure multiple instances, change the count value in the variable file.

+I have split the code in different files for easier readability.
+You can use a single consolidated version by going to the Consolidated folder, should you prefer.

 The script creates a subnet in each availability zone and then splits the instances across different subnets.
 It will create a subnet in each AZ regardless of the instance count.
 Please edit the code for subnet section if you wish to deploy a single subnet.

 To run this script, the following requirements must be met: